eu-digital-green-certificates/dgc-testdata/README.md

 ### JWK Content

 The key pair to sign and validate the data structures.
-This is defined as x5c datastructure which contains the complete key pair.
+This is defined as x5c datastructure which contains the public key pair.
+The private key is defined as JWK representation with x,y coordinates.